Bank of Montreal RRSP

 The claim alleges, in general, that the defendants are not authorized to carry on the practice of automatically converting foreign currency in registered accounts after June 2001 changes to the Income Tax Act.

-This action has been certified, and has entered the discovery stage.
-Counsel is currently preparing for trial.
+This action has been certified, documents have been exchanged, and the parties have conducted examinations for discovery.
+Counsel are currently preparing for trial.